 Our engagement with the scientific community is varied including for example through the awards we make, the use of our online resources and attendance at our symposia and workshops.
 Many individuals and organisations input into our activties.
 Examples include:

-- Co-funding our grants and CRACK IT (e.g. from the MRC, BBSRC, EPSRC and the Technology Strategy Board).
+- Co-funding our grants and CRACK IT (e.g. from the MRC, BBSRC, EPSRC and Innovate UK).

-- Co-organising events (e.g. with the Society for Biology, The Physiological Society and the British Pharmacological Society).
+- Co-organising events (e.g. with the Royal Society for Biology, the Physiological Society and the British Pharmacological Society).

 - Membership of our expert working groups and funding panels (e.g. scientists from universities, pharmaceutical, chemical and consumer product companies and regulatory bodies).

 - Adopting our guidelines (e.g funders such as the MRC, BBSRC, Wellcome Trust and the AMRC member charities, universities and journals).